solo-io/workshops/gloo-edge/gloo-edge/README.md

 ```

 These logs can now be collected by the Log aggregator agents and potentially forwarded to your favorite enterprise logging service.

-The following labs are optional.
-The instructor will go through them.

 This is the end of the workshop.
 We hope you enjoyed it !